-If a member of staff is verbalising views that are considered extremist views that have the potential to influence learners and other staff or is displaying behaviour associated with radicalisation (see Appendix 1: Recognising a safeguarding concern), a concern will be raised without delay and reported to the Head of Human Resources/Designated Safeguarding Lead.
-The Head of Human Resources/Designated Safeguarding Lead will handle the report in line with the Group's policy 'Safeguarding concerns or allegations against a member of staff' (ref: POL-HR-12).
+If a member of staff is verbalising views that are considered extremist views that have the potential to influence learners and other staff or is displaying behaviour associated with radicalisation (see Appendix 1: Recognising a safeguarding concern), a concern will be raised without delay and reported to the Director of Human Resources/Designated Safeguarding Lead.
+The Director of Human Resources/Designated Safeguarding Lead will handle the report in line with the Group's policy 'Policy on safeguarding concerns or allegations against a member of staff' (ref: POL-HR-12).